-- We only hold your information for as long as we are running the activities we told you about
+- only hold your information for as long as we are running the activities we told you about

-- We think about what type of information it is, the amount we have collected, how sensitive it might be and any legal requirements for us to store the data
+- think about what type of information it is, the amount we have collected, how sensitive it might be and any legal requirements for us to store the data

-- We design our services so that we don’t hold your information any longer than we have to, after which we delete it
+- design our services so that we don’t hold your information any longer than we have to, after which we delete it